Mental Health and Protection

 MHPSS is a vital ongoing adaptation process that needs to be conducted with high standards of care according to WHO and Inter-Agency Standing Committee (IASC).

-With almost ten years of crisis, a generation has come of age in a war zone.
+With over thirteen years of crisis, a generation has come of age in a war zone.
 Nonetheless, in a crisis zone, the need for triage is constant.
-Therefore, most organizations and institutions responding to the Syrian crisis, especially in the earlier stages of the crisis, prioritize the provision of lifesaving water, food, clothing, and urgent medical care over mental health care.
+Therefore, most organizations and institutions responding to the Syrian crisis, especially in the earlier stages, prioritize the provision of lifesaving water, food, clothing, and urgent medical care over mental health care.

 Due to the lack of Syrian psychiatrists in Syria, a tele-referral service, Syria Tele-Mental Health (STMH) network, established through the Collegium Telemedical site of Yale University, was led in early 2014 by an expatriate Syrian Psychiatrist in UK, Dr. Redwan Elkhayat, who chaired the UOSSM MHPSS Committee, and Dr Wael Alraas, a Syrian Psychiatrist, who was UOSSM’s Director of the MHPSS Program at the time, to address the high demands and needs.
 This Tele-Psychiatry service continues to support the work of UOSSM’s only psychiatrist in Syria and provides the needed technical support.
 UOSSM strives to provide the highest quality health services, using intervention techniques designed for crisis settings.